kprince99/Gencommit/README.md

 You can use this tool by running the following command in your terminal:

 1. Clone this repository
-2. Generate an GEMINI API key [here](https://aistudio.google.com/app/apikey )
+2. Generate a GEMINI API key [here](https://aistudio.google.com/app/apikey )
 3. In the repository, run `npm i && sudo npm link -g` for Linux and `npm link` for Windows to link this application globally
 4. Set your `GEMINI_API_KEY` environment variable to your API key
 5. Make your code changes and stage them with `git add .`